Anthony Hill Jr.

 • Blitzkrieg: Times pressures extremely well and has legitimate sack/pressure ability from depth.
 Can mug A-gaps, loop on games, and function almost like a stand-up rusher.

-• Modern Day LB: Covers ground effortlessly when flowing clean.
+• Hitch Killer: Covers ground effortlessly when flowing clean.
 Long-strider with real chase speed.
 Size + speed combination is NFL prototype for modern three-down linebacker.
+Known for blowing up hitch and screen passes in the open field.

 Weaknesses